-To help support these clinical development programs, the Company markets and sellsthe PREBOOST® medicated individual wipe, which is a male genital desensitizing drug product for the prevention of premature ejaculation and is being co-promoted with Timm Medical Technologies, Inc., and also markets and sells the FC2 Female Condom® ("FC2") in the U.S. market by prescription and other sales channels and through The Female Health Company Division in the global public health sector.
+The Company markets and sells the PREBOOST\ medicated individual wipe, which is a male genital desensitizing drug product for the prevention of premature ejaculation being co-promoted with Timm Medical Technologies, Inc. The Company also markets and sells the FC2 Female Condom® ("FC2") in the U.S. market by prescription and other sales channels and through The Female Health Company Division in the global public health sector.
 The Female Health Company Division markets to entities, including ministries of health, government health agencies, U.N. agencies, nonprofit organizations and commercial partners, that work to support and improve the lives, health and well-being of women around the world.

 On October 31, 2016, as part of the Company's strategy to diversify its product line to mitigate the risks of being a single product company, the Company completed its acquisition (the "APP Acquisition") of Aspen Park Pharmaceuticals, Inc. ("APP") through the merger of a wholly owned subsidiary of the Company into APP.
-The completion of the APP Acquisition transitioned us from a single product company selling only FC2 to a biopharmaceutical company with multiple drug products under clinical development.
+The completion of the APP Acquisition transitioned us from a single product company selling only FC2 to a biopharmaceutical company with multiple drug products under clinical development focused on urology and oncology.

 On August 12, 2016, the FDA agreed that the Company's Tamsulosin DRS medication qualifies for the expedited 505(b)(2) regulatory approval pathway.
 In March 2017, the Company initiated a bioequivalence clinical study for Tamsulosin DRS and in April 2017 announced the successful completion of Stage 1 of the bioequivalence clinical study, which selected the optimal formulation of our proprietary Tamsulosin DRS product.
-In October 2017, the Company initiated Stage 2 of the bioequivalence clinical study.
+In October 2017, the Company initiated Stage 2 of the bioequivalence clinical study of Tamsulosin DRS and in November 2017 announced the results of Stage 2 of the bioequivalence clinical study.
 During the Stage 2 bioequivalence clinical study, dosing with Tamsulosin DRS fasted and Tamsulosin DRS fed were successfully shown to be bioequivalent with FLOMAX fed based on AUC, which is the key determinant of drug exposure over time.
-The Tamsulosin DRS formulation study after adjusting the formulation to address Cmax and expects this study to be completed in 2018.
-The Company plans to develop Tamsulosin XR (extended release capsules) as well.
-The Company does not believe that the new bioequivalence study and capsule formulation development will affect the timing of its planned submission of an NDA for Tamsulosin DRS granules and Tamsulosin XR capsules and, if the new bioequivalence study is successful, plans to submit the NDA in 2018.
+The Tamsulosin DRS formulation still needs to meet the remaining bioequivalence criterion for peak value (Cmax).
+The Company intends to initiate a new bioequivalence study after adjusting the formulation to address Cmax and expects this study to be completed in 2018.
+The Company plans to develop Tamsulosin XR (extended release) capsules (tamsulosin HCl extended release capsules) as well